ECP-CANDLE/Supervisor/workflows/p1b1_mlrMBO/README.md

 Prerequisites:

 * Install the required R packages.
+(They are already installed on Cooley.)
 When R displays the list of mirrors to chose from, use an HTTP mirror!
   Not one of the initially listed HTTPS mirrors, they are not accessible.
   ```
   soft add +gcc-4.8.1